![]() |

 "l am sorry to say that his remains were outrageously treated by the thousands of soldiers and citizens that flocked to see them." wrote the New York reporter, probably exaggerating the number of ghouls.
 (This theft from a fallen officer was not unique: While Union General John Sedgwick's body lay at an embalmer in Washington, "a lady exhibited a singular pertinacity," a newspaper reported, "to procure a memento of the fallen hero by clipping two buttons from his coat.")

-A week after the battle, 31st Ohio Captain John W. Free wrote of soldiers had dividing Zollicoffer's clothes as trophies — "until orders were imperatively given not to do so any more.
+A week after the battle, 31st Ohio Captain John W. Free wrote of soldiers dividing Zollicoffer’s clothes as trophies “until orders were imperatively given not to do so anymore.”
+He added, “But his pants and the fine buckskin shirt are no doubt scattered all over the different States of the North,” as soldiers from four or five states had been present.

 Another Ohioan confirmed Free's account.
 "When the soldiers saw Zollicoffer’s corpse," wrote Private John Boss of the 9th Ohio, "they tore his clothing from his body, and split up his shirt, in order to have a souvenir.
 A Tennessean wanted his whole scalp, but was prevented from that because a guard was placed there."

-In a letter to a friend, 9th Ohio quartermaster sergeant Joseph Graeff wrote of Zollicoffer: "Inclosed you will find a lock of his hair and a piece cut from his pantaloons.
+In a letter to a friend, 9th Ohio quartermaster sergeant Joseph Graeff described his own memento of Zollicoffer: "Inclosed you will find a lock of his hair and a piece cut from his pantaloons.
 Shortly after the battle I hunted for his corpse, and found it lying in the mud."

-Union authorities eventually stopped the macabre nonsense, and Zollicoffer's mud-spattered body was washed and placed in a tent under guard.
-"Having no clothing suitable in which to dress him," a witness recalled, "he was wrapped in a nice-new blanket until they could be procured, after which he was dressed and provided for in a handsome manner. ...
-Particular regard and unusual respect were shown his body by officers and men."
+Eventually, U.S. authorities stopped the macabre souvenir-taking.
+Zollicoffer’s mud-spattered body was washed and placed under guard in a tent.
+“Having no clothing suitable in which to dress him,” a witness recalled, “he was wrapped in a nice new blanket until they could be procured, after which he was dressed and provided for in a handsome manner.
+Particular regard and unusual respect were shown his body by officers and men.”

 Chaplain Lemuel F. Drake of the 31st Ohio viewed the general's remains on a board in the tent.
 "I saw the place where he was shot, and laid my hand upon his broad forehead," he wrote.
 "He was about six feet tall, and compactly and well built, one of the finest heads I ever saw."

-Days after the battle, a Union Army surgeon embalmed Zollicoffer's body in Somerset, Ky.
-The remains were placed in a metallic coffin and handed over by the Federals to the Confederates under a flag of truce.
-Back in his native Tennessee, soldiers and Confederate sympathizers treated one of Nashville's leading citizens reverentially.
+Days after the battle, a Union Army surgeon embalmed Zollicoffer’s body in Somerset, Ky.
+The remains were placed in a metallic coffin and handed over to the Confederates under a flag of truce.
+Back in his native Tennessee, soldiers and sympathizers treated one of Nashville’s leading citizens with reverence.

 On Feb.
-1, the general's body arrived in Nashville, where, despite rainy, "exceedingly disagreeable weather," thousands filed past the remains at the State Capitol Building.
-The next day, the procession to Zollicoffer's grave site at Nashville City Cemetery, a little more than a mile away, was "one of the largest ever seen" in the city.
+1, the general’s body arrived in Nashville.
+Despite rainy, “exceedingly disagreeable weather,” thousands filed past the remains at the State Capitol Building.
+The next day, the procession to Zollicoffer’s grave at Nashville City Cemetery — a little over a mile away — was described as “one of the largest ever seen” in the city.

 SOURCES